The Duke of Edinburgh pub, Brixton

-Discover the best pubs for a spot of drinking in Brixton, from old fashioned boozers to craft beer champions and gastropubs
+Discover the best pubs for drinking in Brixton from old fashioned boozers to big beer gardens

 Advertising

-Brixton is well known as a great place for late-night revelry.
-But its pubs double as cosy daytime venues, too.
-Discover great places to enjoy a drink in our list of Brixton’s best boozers – from old fashioned watering holes that have stood the test of time to modern gastropubs where the craft beer line-up is just as appealing.
+Brixton is well known as a great place for nighttime party action, with venues such as Brixton Academy, Phonox and Electric Brixton at the forefront of Londons live music and clubbing scenes.
+But its excellent pubs double up as cosy daytime venues, too, with big beer gardens, places to play pool and spots to simply sit and doomscroll with a pint.
+Discover great places to enjoy a drink in our list of Brixton’s best boozers – from old fashioned watering holes that have stood the test of time to modern gastropubs with a craft beer line-up.

 • Herne Hill